ditlef9/python-nextjs-postgresql-devsecops-gcp/user-feedback-form/README.md

 IAM > Service accounts > + Create Service Account

 * Name: **Cloud Run, Cloud Run Functions and Scheduler Service Account**
 * Description: **This is used for Cloud Run, Cloud Run Functions and Scheduler Service.
-It can read secrets and invoke functions**
+It can read secrets and invoke Run and Functions**

 Permissions/Assign Roles:
 * Cloud Scheduler Service Agent